What is a Buffered ETF?

 Buffer or buffered ETFs have been around since about 2018.
 The idea: you have some downside protection and a chance at growth.
 Does that sound familiar?
 Yup, another structured product!

-These buffer ETFs are hedges against some investors’ behavioral issues and can be utilized in different ways.
+These buffer ETFs are hedges against some investors’ behavioral issues and can be utilized differently.

 What are Buffered ETFs?
-Same as Buffer ETFs.
-Instead of being wrapped in annuity form (which are most commonly FIAs, but also the new dog on the block—RILAs) or sold by banks or broker-dealers as structured products, these are actual ETFs.
+It’s the same as Buffer ETFs.
+Instead of being wrapped in annuity form (most commonly FIAs, but also the new dog on the block—RILAs) or sold by banks or broker-dealers as structured products, these are ETFs.
 ETFs have many advantages over annuities and broker-sold products.

-The definition of a buffer ETF: an exchange-traded fund that uses derivatives to limit the downside by capping the upside of an index.
-The goal is to provide this cap and buffer over a defined period of time.
+The definition: a buffer ETF is an exchange-traded fund that uses derivatives to limit the downside by capping the upside of an index.
+The goal is to provide this cap and buffer over a defined period.
 As an ETF, they are tax-efficient, flexible, and liquid.

 Instead of owning the stocks, you have options on them.
 The result: you might get less pain, but the cost is potentially a lot less pleasure!
 Let’s learn about the strategy, risks, and how buffered ETFs work.